The Signs You May Need Sump Pump Installation

 If your basement is notorious for flooding even after the slightest rains, then you may need a sump pump sooner.
-The reality of the changing weather patterns in Canada is such that we’re experiencing more torrential rainfall occurring within shorter periods.
+The reality of the changing weather patterns in Canada is that we’re experiencing more torrential rainfall occurring within shorter periods.
 Further, the number of homes built in areas that have extraordinary below-the-ground wetness has increased.

 You cannot take chances with such statistics.
 It would help to install a sump pump to mitigate the effects of flooding.
 If your home has flooded before, it may happen again.
 It's likely that groundwater seems to be getting its way through your home’s foundation cracks and ending up on the surface.

 Realtors advise that the best time to prospect for a home is during extremely wet seasons.
 You can easily decide on the suitability of the area, depending on the level of flooding.
-Nevertheless, if for whatever reasons you end up in a flat area, there are precautions you must be willing to take.
+Nevertheless, if for whatever reason you end up in a flat area, there are precautions you must be willing to take.

-For good measure, most of the houses built on low-lying or flat areas must make specific considerations that include a greater focus on the foundation.
+For good measure, most of the houses built in low-lying or flat areas must make specific considerations that include a greater focus on the foundation.
 Your home's architectural design is essential because it determines how susceptible you're to floods.

-But more importantly, most homes in the low lying area require a sump pump as a matter of priority.
+But more importantly, most homes in the low-lying area require a sump pump as a matter of priority.
 The installation of a sump pump in such areas acts as a necessary precaution even during stormy weather.
 You need to verify that the house you are about to buy has a sump pump before closing the deal.

 If you are building your home from scratch, you may also need to consider the cost of installing a sump pump in your budget.
 The problem with most homeowners is that they don't feel the need to install a sump pump as a matter of priority.
-But if your home is in a low lying area, then your resolve to fix this critical system ought to override most other home installations.
+But if your home is in a low-lying area, then your resolve to fix this critical system ought to override most other home installations.

 Canada’s mean annual temperature is currently double the global warming rate.
 By the year 2016, this rate had increased by 1.7 degrees.
 Such dynamics in weather and climatic changes reflect the uncertainties you may have as a homeowner.